The Agar object system provides object-oriented programming capabilities

-These functions implement archiving (or "serialization") of the state of an AG_Object instance to machine-independent binary format.
+These functions implement serialization, or archiving of the state of an AG_Object to a flat, machine-independent binary format.

 The AG_ObjectLoad*() family of functions load the state of an Agar object from some binary data source.
-The generic AG_Object state is loaded first, followed by the object's dataset (which is read by invoking the load() operation for every class in the object's inheritance hierarchy).
+The generic AG_Object state is loaded first, followed by the object's serialized data (which is read by invoking the load() function of every class in the inheritance hierarchy).
 The AG_ObjectLoad(), AG_ObjectLoadGeneric() and AG_ObjectLoadData() functions look for an archive file in the default search path (using the load-path setting of AG_Config(3)).
 The AG_ObjectLoadFromFile(), AG_ObjectLoadGenericFromFile() and AG_ObjectLoadDataFromFile() variants attempt to load the object state from a specific file.
 The AG_ObjectLoadFromDB() variant loads the object state from the given AG_Db(3) database entry.

 The AG_ObjectSave*() family of functions serialize and save the state of the given object.
-The generic AG_Object state is written first, followed by the object's dataset (which is written by invoking the save() operation for every class in the object's inheritance hierarchy).
+The generic AG_Object state is written first, followed by the object's serialized data (which is written by invoking the save() function of every class in the inheritance hierarchy).
 The AG_ObjectSave() function creates an archive of the given object in the default location (i.e., the save-path setting of AG_Config(3)).
 The AG_ObjectSaveAll() variant saves the object's children as well as the object itself.
 AG_ObjectSaveToFile() archives the object to the specified file.
 AG_ObjectSaveToDB() archives the object to the given AG_Db(3) entry.

 The AG_ObjectSerialize() function writes an archive of the given object to the specified AG_DataSource(3), and AG_ObjectUnserialize() reads an archive of the given object.

-The AG_ObjectPageIn() function loads an object's dataset into memory and sets the AG_OBJECT_RESIDENT flag.
-AG_ObjectPageOut() checks whether an object is referenced by another object and if that is not the case, the dataset is archived to storage, freed from memory and the AG_OBJECT_RESIDENT flag is cleared.
-Both functions return 0 on success or -1 if an error occured.
+The AG_ObjectPageIn() function loads an object's data into memory and sets the AG_OBJECT_RESIDENT flag.
+AG_ObjectPageOut() checks whether an object is referenced by another object and if that is not the case, the data is serialized to permanent storage, freed from memory and AG_OBJECT_RESIDENT is cleared.
+Both functions return 0 on success or -1 if an error has occurred.